William Herbert Brewster Sr.

-Dr. William Herbert Brewster, Sr. (July 2, 1897 – October 15, 1987) was a 20th century Renaissance man born just outside Memphis, Tennessee.
-He was a Baptist minister by trade as well as a crucial figure in African American history who made a lasting national impact as a poet, playwright, gospel music composer, orator and civil rights leader.
+Dr. William Herbert Brewster, Sr. (July 2, 1897 – October 15, 1987) was a Baptist minister and an important composer of gospel music, as well as a poet, playwright, orator and civil rights leader.

 Early life

 Brewster was born in Somerville, Tennessee.
 A 1922 graduate of Roger Williams College in Nashville, he settled in Memphis in the 1920s; he served as the pastor of the East Trigg Avenue Baptist Church in South Memphis from 1930 until his death in 1987.

 Gospel music compositions

 His lasting fame, however, is through his musical compositions.
 Among his more than 200 published songs are the gospel standards "Move on Up a Little Higher" (Mahalia Jackson's first hit in 1948) and "Surely, God Is Able" (a 1950 hit for The Ward Singers).
 These songs hold the distinction of being the first million-selling black gospel records.
 Other Brewster songs that were hits included "Lord I've Tried" (The Soul Stirrers), "I'll Go" (Queen C. Anderson), "I'm Climbing Higher and Higher" (Marion Williams), and a favorite of African-American gospel choirs, "Let Us Go Back to the Old Landmark," among many others.

 Though there are several available recordings of Rev. Brewster's gospel groups The Brewster Singers and The Brewsteraires, there are only two vocal recordings of Rev. Brewster himself.
 Both recordings credited to "Rev. W.H.
 Brewster And His Camp Meeting Of The Air" appeared on the Gotham single "Give Me That Old Time Religion"/"So Glad I've Got Good Religion".
 Each song features a narration by Rev. Brewster followed by vocals.
 A 45 RPM exists of two Brewster songs, "Farewell" and "Not One Word," being sung by members of the United Singing Union of Memphis, Tennessee.